Kids and chemicals: PFAS exposure and the metabolism

 PFAS are used in numerous consumer products such as food packaging, textiles, apparel, and non-stick cookware.
 PFAS are linked to adverse health outcomes including liver and kidney damage, reproductive and developmental harm, immune system impairment, and certain cancers.
 Due to their persistence in the environment, these toxic chemicals have been dubbed "forever chemicals."

 Obesity rates in the US have been steadily increasing and chemical exposures could be contributing to this trend.
 Increased obesity is driving increases in many major chronic diseases.
 Research has shown that PFAS act as obesogens, disrupting weight regulation and metabolism.
 Yet while many studies have shown this association, exactly how PFAS influence metabolic health has not been fully understood.

-PFAS exposure during key developmental periods (such as adolescence or childhood) is a particular concern because of important metabolic tissue growth.
+PFAS exposure during key developmental periods (such as childhood or adolescence) is a particular concern because of important metabolic tissue growth.
 During this crucial period, cells become specialized to carry out distinct functions.
-Examining the effects of PFAS on metabolisms is key to fully comprehending consequences of exposure.

 Dr. Goodrich’s study looked for associations between PFAS exposure and alterations in metabolic pathways.
 Each metabolic pathway represents an important set of chemical reactions that occur within our cells.
 Understanding how PFAS affect these processes can help us more clearly understand their effects on human health.

 The study looked at the effects of PFAS on two independent cohorts of children and young adults.
 The study used two cohorts in order to identify associations between PFAS mixtures and metabolic pathway alterations that were consistent across people of different ages.